 Ovarian cancer test (CA125)

 Among Australian women, ovarian cancer is the 8th most common type of cancer diagnosed, and the 6th most common cause of cancer death.
+More than 1200 Australian women are diagnosed with ovarian cancer each year.
 The risk of developing ovarian cancer increases with age, with about 80 per cent of women diagnosed being older than 50 years.
+Some women are at increased risk because of their family history.

 Symptoms of ovarian cancer